+- 1. Any disciplinary and/or remedial consequence, as listed in section VII (B).

 - 2. Oral warning

 - 3. Written warning

 - 4. Notification to parent

 - a.
 Verbal

 - b.
 Written

+- 5. Time Out

+- 6. Lunch Detention

-- 5. Detention: all posted rules must be followed
+- 7. Detention: all posted rules must be followed

-- a. after school (2:35-3:15 p.m.)
+- a. after school

-- b. late detention (2:30 4:30 p.m.)
+- b. late detention

-- 6. Saturday detention (8:00 a.m.
-11:00 p.m.)
+- 8. Saturday detention

-- 7. Suspension from transportation
+- 9. Suspension from transportation

-- 8. Suspension from athletic participation
+- 10. Suspension from athletic participation

-- 9. Suspension from social or extracurricular activities, including Moving Up ceremonies and graduation
+- 11. Suspension from social or extracurricular activities, including Moving Up ceremonies and graduation

-- 10. Suspension of other privileges
+- 12. Suspension of other privileges

-- 11. In-school suspension
+- 13. In-school suspension

-- 12. Removal from classroom by teacher - 13.
-Short-term (five days or less) out-of-school suspension - 14.
-Long-term (more than five days) out-of-school suspension
+- 14. Removal from classroom by teacher

+- 15. Short-term (five days or less) out-of-school suspension

+16. Long-term (more than five days) out-of-school suspension